RAF Calshot

 This small mound was used as a Lewis gun AA gun position.

-Anti Aircraft Lewis gun.
+Anti aircraft Lewis gun.

-Anti Aircraft Lewis gun.
+Anti aircraft Lewis gun.

 Plan.